mooreds/stamplay-hackernews/README.md

 **Send Email configuration**

-	to: {{user.email}}  // this will be automatically replaced with user's email
+	To: {{user.email}}  // this will be automatically replaced with user's email
-	from: "welcome@stamplaynews.com"
+	From: "welcome@stamplaynews.com"
-	name: "Stamplay HN"
+	From name: "Stamplay HN"
 	Subject: "Welcome!"
 	Body: "Hi {{user.displayName}}!
 Welcome to this clone of Hacker News built with <a href="http://stamplay.com">Stamplay</a>"

 ###When a new user signup, he automatically join the karma points challenge